-The deadlines on Akari are in line with the Academic deadline for approving courses at Standing Committee.
+The deadlines on the Curriculum Management System are in line with the Academic deadline for approving courses at Standing Committee.

 The deadlines must be adhered to in order to successfully transfer of all the Curriculum Manager data to Quercus in advacne of the new Acadmic Year.
 All data entered into Curriculum Manager must be thoroughly checked to ensure validity and accuracy.

 Modules are added to the year of study, therefore in Aakri Document, add modules to the relevant Course instance.